UK imposes hotel quarantine for travelers from Covid hotspots

-Announcing the measure, Prime Minister Boris Johnson announced that the tougher new rules would apply to travelers from "red list countries where we have particular concern about new variants."
+Announcing the measure, Prime Minister Boris Johnson said that the tougher new rules would apply to travelers from "red list countries where we have particular concern about new variants."

 Non-UK residents will be refused entry, while British citizens and permanent residents will be picked up straight from the airport and transferred to government-provided accommodation where they will begin their mandatory stay.